Herb Schumm

-Herb Schumm (September 11, 1942 – June 28, 1985) was a Canadian football player with the Canadian Football League's Edmonton Eskimos and the Calgary Stampeders.
+Herb Schumm (September 11, 1942 – June 28, 1985) was a Canadian professional football player with the Canadian Football League's Edmonton Eskimos and the Calgary Stampeders.
 Schumm spent his entire 10-year CFL career as an offensive lineman and defensive lineman for the Eskimos and Stampeders.
 He was a part of the Stampeders Grey Cup victory in 1971.
 His brother Howie Schumm also played in the CFL.